NATIONAL RECONCILIATION WEEK

 During our 2023 NRW breakfasts we were excited to have acclaimed journalist, entertainment personality and Kamilaroi descendant Ray Martin on board.
 Ray has been involved in the reconciliation movement for over 40 years and brought his own unique perspective to the referendum debate.

-In Devonport we had Dave mangenner Gough, a proud Trawlwoolway man who descends from bunganna (chief), Manalargenna’s oldest daughter, Woretemoeteyenner of North East Tasmania. mangenner is an artist and curator.
+In Devonport our co-speaker Dave mangenner Gough, a proud Trawlwoolway man who descends from bunganna (chief), Manalargenna’s oldest daughter, Woretemoeteyenner of Northeast Tasmania. mangenner is an artist and curator.
 He is a storyteller, playwright, producer, director, narrator and performer with large-scale performances, exhibitions and installations.

 Ged Watt’s Speech HERE